abutneva/industry_4.0_database/README.md

 [ENGLISH VERSION]
-**The database is created and managed by the authors of the work "An e-manual comprising eight databases in the digital economy management area": A.Y.
+**The database is created and managed by the authors of the work "An e-collection comprising eight databases in the digital economy management area": A.Y.
 Butneva, E.Sh.
 Shaimieva, G.I.
 Gumerova**